Toloka/docs/en/template-builder/quickstart.md

 To enable this, add the `validation` property with the [condition.required](reference/condition.required.md) component to the component's code.
 In the examples above, this code has already been added.

-You can also add a hint to this code telling the annotator what they need to correct to pass validation.
+You can also add a hint to this code telling annotators what they need to correct to pass validation.
 To do this, add a `hint` property with the hint so that it looks like this:
 ```json
 {
   "validation": {